lanl-aea/waves/docs/computational_practices_version_control.rst

 Git tracks changes to collections of files in a project.
 The user creates incremental "commits" which form a directed graph of project history, called "branches".
 As the commits are created and added to history, the user can supply a commit message to describe the changes.
-Good messages answer questions about the purpose and design intent about the changes; the "why" of a laboratory notebook.
+Good messages answer questions about the purpose and design intent of the changes; the "why" of a laboratory notebook.
 Included with the commit is meta data identifying the commit author, "who", the files and the granular changes themselves, "what", and a timestamp, "when".
 The commit is assigned a unique identifier called the commit "hash".